EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 The EST client obtained the CA certs including the CA's DH certificate using the /crts function.
 The certificate indicates the DH group parameters which MUST be respected by the EST client when generating its own DH key pair.
 The EST client prepares the PKCS #10 object and signs it by following the steps in Section 4 of {{RFC6955}}.
-The Key Derivation Function (KDF) and a MAC MUST be set to the algorithms used by the EDHOC key exchange.
+The Key Derivation Function (KDF) and the MAC MUST be set to the HDKF and HMAC algorithms used by OSCORE.
-As per {{I-D.ietf-lake-edhoc}}, if the negotiated EDHOC hash algorithm is SHA-2, then the KDF MUST be set to HKDF and MAC MUST be set to the HMAC {{RFC5869}}.
+As per {{RFC8613}}, the HKDF MUST be one of the HMAC-based HKDF {{RFC5869}} algorithms defined for COSE {{RFC9052}}.

-TODO: How to define other KDFs used by EDHOC?
+The KDF and MAC is thus defined by the hash algorithm used by OSCORE in HKDF and HMAC, which by default is SHA-256.
-TODO: Action on Goran to see how we can use the EDHOC negotiated KDF and MAC.
+When EDHOC is used, then the hash algorithm is the application hash algorithm of the selected cipher suite.

 # HTTP-CoAP Proxy {#proxying}
 As noted in Section 5 of {{RFC9148}}, in real-world deployments, the EST server will not always reside within the CoAP boundary.
 The EST-server can exist outside the constrained network in a non-constrained network that supports HTTP but not CoAP, thus requiring an intermediary CoAP-to-HTTP proxy.